ARMmbed/autoversion/README.md

 ### manual
 The tool can be used manually, locally, to manage version changes, e.g.
-- `set` to set the exact version
+- `set 4.5.6` to set the exact version to _4.5.6_
-- `bump` to increment part of the SemVer
+- `bump minor` to increment part of the SemVer e.g. _4.5.6_ to _4.6.0_

 ### stateless
 In this mode, the version number is determined from the version control commit distance.
 Only `git` dvcs is supported.
-- `set-patch-count` will use the commit count for the patch number
+- `set-patch-count` will use the commit count (e.g. 789) for the patch number
+  - commit count is taken to be the count of ancestors of the head of the current branch
-- the patch number can also be used in the _devmode template_ e.g. `4.5.6dev789`
+- the patch number can also be substituted in the _devmode template_ e.g. `4.5.6dev789`
   - major: 4
   - minor: 5
   - patch: 6